 An allowance for doubtful accounts is maintained based on management's internal reserve policies.
-Management's estimate of uncollectible pledges was 10% and 12% for the years ended June 30, 2023 and 2022, respectively.
+Management's estimate of uncollectible pledges was 10% each year for the years ended June 30, 2024 and 2023.
 Not all contributions are included in the calculation, as some contributions are paid in full at the time given.